k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The purpose of this rule type is to limit the Discovery process to the specified source entities.

-- The rule requires selecting a data platform and populating at least one schema that will be included in discovery.
+- The rule requires selecting a data platform and populating at least one schema that will be included in the discovery.
 - The Crawler Filter should be set to 'Exclude Others'.
 - Optionally, dataset(s) can be populated as well on the rule.
 When one or multiple datasets are populated, only these datasets will be included, while all other dataset(s) will be excluded.
 - This rule can be combined with an override action (as explained further in this article).

 **Example**

 The below image presents a rule defined for **sakilla_pg** data platform and **crm** schema.
-The purpose of this rule is to limit the Discovery process to **crm** schema only, since **sakilla_pg** includes multiple schemas irrelevant for the current run.
+The purpose of this rule is to limit the Discovery process to **crm** schema only, since **sakilla_pg** includes multiple schemas that are irrelevant for the current run.

 ![](../images/discovery_pipeline_excludeOthers.png)